randomraccoon/g66-pokemon-node/README.md

 ```
 When I visit the gym home page
-And only one Pokemón is in the gym
+And only one Pokémon is in the gym
 Then I do not see the 'battle' button
 ```